Spitlings Accessibility Report

-Spitlings has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Spitlings which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 Similar Games With More Accessibility Features for Reading